flamewave000/doit/docs/grammar.md

 ### Help Statement

-Within a target, you can provide a help block that can be parsed as a special multiline block of text that can be printed for the entire program when a user passes the `-h` or `--help` flags to the program.
-Help blocks must be the first thing defined, otherwise they will be ignored, and only one will be accepted per scope.
+Within a target, you can provide a help block that can be parsed as a special singleline or multiline block of text that can be printed for the entire program when a user passes the `-h` or `--help` flags to the program.
+The must only be one Help block per scope or you will get an error.

 ```
 @@@